Historical Festival of Blossoms

 Forsythia In History and Culture

-As a native plant to Asia, forsythia was first recorded in the Shennong Bencoa Jin, a Chinese book of agriculture and medicinal plants written between 300 BC and 200 AD
+A native plant of Asia, the forsythia was first recorded in the Shennong Bencoa Jin, a Chinese book of agriculture and medicinal plants written between 300 BC and 200 AD.

-Tao Hongjing, a Chinese poet, calligrapher, physician, naturalist, and the most eminent Daoist of his time described the forsythia in the famous Chinese book of agriculture: Bitter and balanced; it mainly treats cold and heat disorders . . .
+Tao Hongjing, a Chinese poet, calligrapher, physician, naturalist, and the most eminent Daoist of his time, described the forsythia in this famous Chinese book of agriculture: Bitter and balanced, it mainly treats cold and heat disorders.